 The Camp Grows

 Throughout the 1960’s the staff grew in proportion to the number of campers, bringing expertise in education, knowledge of the outdoors, and skills in working with children.
 Under the direction of Sandy and Laura, these talented staffers extended the original educational vision of the Sanborns to a growing number of youngsters.
 Facilities, land, and learning centers grew to keep pace with the educational goals of the camps.

-Learning centers were developed which include a working cattle ranch, a restored 1890’s homestead, two astronomy observatories, a simulated Ute Indian tipi village, a rebuilt frontier sawmill, and geological collecting sites.
+Learning centers were developed which include a working cattle ranch, a restored 1890’s homestead, two astronomy observatories, a simulated Ute Indian tipi camp, a rebuilt frontier sawmill, and geological collecting sites.
 The Interbarn, an interpretive science center, contains active displays, a library, and a wide variety of scientific equipment.

 As a logical outgrowth of the educational emphasis of the camps, an innovative outdoor education program with local school districts was developed in 1967.
 A pilot program with one class of fifth graders from Colorado Springs was the beginning of a residential outdoor education program that to date has served over 130,000 elementary students, 20,000 high school students, and 8,000 teachers from districts throughout the state.
 In 1978, The Nature Place was built as a conference center where adults could also enjoy and learn in the out-of-doors.
 Business executives, families, educators, scientists and many other groups have enjoyed conferences and retreats at the Nature Place.

 It’s Been a Wonderful Journey